-Recently, a number of cities and regional municipalities in Europe began new initiatives to deliver social assistance, primarily in collaboration with NGOs (see sections 3.2.4 and 4.6).
+Recently, a number of cities and regional municipalities in Europe began new initiatives to deliver social assistance, primarily in collaboration with NGOs.

-- ▶ In 2012, in the context of a national reform restricting irregular-status migrants' entitlements to free health care (beyond emergencies, pregnancy, delivery and postpartum care), All of Spain's Autonomous Communities approved special measures to extend access to additional health-care services at regional level.
+- ▶ In 2012, in the context of a national reform restricting irregular-status migrants' entitlements to free health care (beyond emergencies, pregnancy, delivery and postpartum care), all of Spain's Autonomous Communities approved special measures to extend access to additional health-care services at regional level.
 The provincial measures now provide some degree of access to health care for people in an irregular situation throughout Spain.
-Two Spanish regions, Andalusia and Asturias, provide equal access with nationals to services for undocumented migrants (Delvino 2017). - ▶ In Senegal, a Senegalese trade union, backed by a trade union in Spain, initiated a system for mutual savings and credit societies that provides income alternatives to employment abroad, as well as a returnees' centre works to provide socio-economic incentives in the local industry to prevent re-emigration by the youth.97
+Two Spanish regions, Andalusia and Asturias, provide equal access with nationals to services for undocumented migrants (Delvino 2017). - ▶ In Senegal, a Senegalese trade union, backed by a trade union in Spain, initiated a system for mutual savings and credit societies that provides income alternatives to employment abroad, as well as a returnees' centre works to provide socio-economic incentives in the local industry to prevent re-emigration by the youth.